JeremyDsilva/Peer-Leader-Ring/README.md

 mvn clean javafx:run@run
 ```

 You should see the Login screen, Login using one of Ids in the data.sql file with the passwords being set as the as the user id.
-Example to log in as admin use user id of 74902 and password of 74902.
-When inserting new users system sets password as the user id.
+For example to log in as admin, use the user id of 74902 and password of 74902.
+When inserting new users system sets password same as the user id.

 ## Views